Skip to Main Content Jump to Main Content

 The Northside Trailhead is located a quarter-mile from the overlook of the beautiful Elmhurst Reservoir.
 It is worth the time to seek out this gem just for the views.
 The Roaring Brook Trail North begins with a pleasant half-mile walk on a level, fine gravel road.
 From that point, a reroute around a wetland begins a less groomed and more rustic hike on former lumbering roads.

-Whichever trail you take, you are guaranteed to spot wildlife and enjoy beautiful scenery.
-The vibrant fields of moss, diverse species of plants and abundant wildlife make this spot the perfect outdoor classroom to teach young children about the outdoors, as many families have done throughout the pandemic.
+The vibrant fields of moss, diverse species of plants and abundant wildlife make this spot the perfect outdoor classroom to teach young children about the outdoors.
 Several species of birds call the North Pocono Trails home, and visitors have recently spotted beavers by the creeks.
 As the weather warms up, you can see amphibians and fish from the shorelines of Kellum Creek and Roaring Brook Creek.
 In fact, both are Class A Trout Streams, and people are permitted to practice catch and release fly fishing.

 The trails aren’t just for hiking.
 Mountain biking is also permitted.
-Two local biking groups, Pandemic Peddlers and Babes in the Woods, regularly visit this spot and help with fundraising and maintenance.
 Snowshoers and cross-country skiers are welcome in winter, and, of course, dogs are welcome on a leash.
 Hunting is also permitted on this property, so all visitors are encouraged to wear orange during hunting season.

 Many groups have worked together to make these trails possible, including the property owners, Moscow Sewer Authority and Borough, Roaring Brook Township, Madison Township and more.
 Local families and businesses have sponsored the trails in the network.
 NPTA regularly campaigns for donations to continue developing and maintaining the trails.
-If you are interested in getting involved with the expansion, maintenance and stewardship of these trails, connect with the North Pocono Trails Association on Facebook.
-They meet quarterly and regularly plan projects on the trails.
+If you are interested in getting involved with the expansion, maintenance and stewardship of these trails, connect with the North Pocono Trails Association.